Life chances: Ascriptive qualities

 The life chances approach suggests that status is not entirely achieved, but is, to some extent, ascribed.
 The idea of life chances is that socioeconomic status and social locations positively correlate to the opportunities and quality of those opportunities that one has.
-It presents the probability of a person’s life to follow a particular path, generally one similar to their parents’.
+It presents the probability of a person's life to follow a particular path, generally one similar to their parents’.
 Overall, in societies emphasizing ascription, opportunity is relatively low and status (in the sense of prestige in the community) is often inherited.

 This means that people are, effectively, given their status as a result of the group into which they are born, rather than earning it entirely on merit.
 Ascriptive qualities such as race/ethnicity, gender, and class of origin can all affect one's life chances.
 In all societies parents pass on whatever advantages and disadvantages they have to their children.

-A persons’ class of origin determines one's neighborhood they live in, which in turn will affect educational attainment, the people they socialize with, and ultimately their class identification.
+A person's class of origin determines one's neighborhood they live in, which in turn will affect educational attainment, the people they socialize with, and ultimately their class identification.
 A very important factor affecting life chances is housing and the general inequalities in the real-estate market.
 Poorer housing will affect health, available facilities, the likelihood of being a victim of crime, and many other aspects of life.
 Leisure facilities are often located in middle class areas or near non manual work places.
 Gym membership is expensive and subsidies are rarely available for lower grade staff.
 Therefore, in general, the middle and upper classes have far greater life chances available than the less advantaged groups.

 If born into a wealthy family a person will have access to far more desirable resources that can assist them in further enhancing their life chances to a far greater extent than someone who is born into a working class poor family.
 One of these resources includes a family's social ties and the ability for a person with well connected parents to benefit greatly in the status attainment process.
 Status attainment refers to how each individual enters an occupation.
 This encompasses how both ascribed and achieved factors combine, because each individual enters an occupation based on the way their parents’ status produces advantages and disadvantages, their own efforts and abilities, and a degree of luck.

 An additional dimension is the effect of family dynamics on life chances, such as the presence of biological parents, the quality of family relationships, and sibling configuration.
 For example, it has been demonstrated that children of divorced parents exhibit lower levels of psychological well-being, more problems in their own relationship, a greater risk of experiencing divorce, and also tend to be less educated.